 The importance of how a deal is structured is captured in the saying, ‘You name the price and I’ll name the terms – and I’ll win every time!’
-The Acquisition Finance program combines theory and practice of finance in mergers and acquisitions (M&A).
-The program provides the necessary tools to understand the financial side of structuring the deal.
-The program gives additional emphasis on SMEs, the contrast of public and private deals, as well as traditional corporate acquisitions.
-Topics include capital structure and financing choices, appropriate valuation methods, debt capacity, leveraged buyouts and corporate restructurings, value creation in mergers and acquisitions, and deal design.
+The Acquisition Finance program introduces participants to the theory and practice of finance in mergers and acquisitions (M&A).
+The program provides the necessary tools to understand and apply the financial side of structuring the deal.
+The program considers both public and private deals and large corporations and SMEs as market participants.
+Typical topics include capital structure and financing choices, appropriate valuation methods, debt capacity, leveraged buyouts and corporate restructurings, value creation in mergers and acquisitions, and deal design.
 Case studies and discussion include both European and US examples.

 How you will benefit

-- Understand the tradeoffs between equity and debt financing
+- Understand the tradeoffs between forms of payment and equity and debt financing

 - Recognize and exploit unused debt capacity